Kryptonite (3 Doors Down song): Composition and inspiration

 The song "Kryptonite" was written by 3 Doors Down's vocalist and drummer, Brad Arnold, in a mathematics class when he was 15; it was one of the first songs he ever wrote.
-The song is composed in the time signature of common time, the key of B minor with a tempo of "double time feel" 100 bpm, and the vocal range of B3-F♯5, according to Musicnotes.com.
+Considered a post-grunge track, the song is composed in the time signature of common time, the key of B minor with a tempo of "double time feel" 100 bpm, and the vocal range of B3-F♯5, according to Musicnotes.com.

 About the song's meaning, Arnold has said:

 That song seems like it's really just kind of like asking a question.
 Its question is kind of a strange one.
 It's not just asking, "If I fall down, will you be there for me?", because it's easy to be there for someone when they're down.
 But it's not always easy to be there for somebody when they're doing good.
 And that's the question it's asking.
 It's like, "If I go crazy, will you still call me Superman?"
 It's asking, "If I'm down, will you still be there for me?" but at the same time, "If I'm alive and well, will you be there holding my hand?"
 That's kind of asking, "If I'm doing good, will you be there for me?
 Will you not be jealous of me?"
 That's the basic question that song's asking, and maybe throughout the years of singing that song, I might have come up with more meanings for it than it actually might have originally had.

 The band gave their demo tape to local Mississippi radio station WCPR-FM who started playing the EP version of "Kryptonite" and it became the No. 1 requested song on the station for over 15 weeks.
 The station's program director sent the song to manager Phin Daly who in turn showed it to Bill McGathy, his employer at In De Goot Entertainment.
 The band was booked in New York to perform a showcase at the CBGB music club.
 Daly told HitQuarters: "Once they got on stage and started playing, it was apparent the magic was in the music.
 So we moved to sign them."